 He is member of the steering committee of the "Adaptation of Agriculture and Forest to Climate Change" INRA metaprogram.
-Since September 2017, he is charge of Innovation, Partnership and Transfer on Digital Agriculture for INRA.
+From September 2017 to February 2020, he has been in charge of Innovation, Partnership and Transfer on Digital Agriculture for INRAE.

 1993 PhD in geostatistics, Paris School of Mines / Centre de Géostatistique de l'Ecole des Mines de Paris, maintenant Equipe de Géostatistique du Centre de Géoscience de Mines ParisTech